embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/assets/lv_conf/README.md

 #### Used/Unused Widgets
 The following symbols indicate the widgets used in this application.

-Setting unused widgets to 0 will save LVGL heap memory defined by `LV_MEM_SIZE`, but it is not necessary to do so.
+Setting unused widget symbols to `0` will reduce LVGL heap memory consumption as defined by `LV_MEM_SIZE`, but is not required.

 | WIDGETS                      | Default value | Setting value |
 | ---------------------------- | ------------- | ------------- |